 Sales and marketing firms work with developers to sell the buildings and units they create.
 These firms earn a commission for creating all marketing material and using their sales agents to sell the inventory of completed units.
 These firms typically focus on new units.

 A real estate brokerage is a firm that employs a team of real state agents (realtors) who help facilitate a transaction between the buyers and sellers of property.
-Their job is to represent either party and help them achieve the purchase or sale with the best possible terms.
+Their job is to represent either party and help them achieve a purchase or sale with the best possible terms.

 Property management firms help real estate owners rent out the units in their buildings.
 Their jobs include collecting rent, showing units, fixing deficiencies, performing repairs, and managing tenants.
 They charge a fee, typically a percentage of the rent, to property owners.

 Lenders play a major role in the industry as virtually all properties and developments use leverage (debt) to finance their business.
 Lenders can include banks, credit unions, private lenders, and government institutions.

 #6 Professional services